Enterprise

 So many enterprise workflows are ultimately about taking messy, unstructured data from disparate systems, and then ingesting, normalizing, and reconciling that data.
 This is mundane and repetitive work, and companies have taken different approaches to handling it.
 Some hire operations employees, some use robotic process automation (RPA) solutions, and some outsource it to BPOs.
 We’ve written about how brittle RPA solutions will be productized through AI agents, and we think the same will happen for outsourced BPO spend.

 We are already seeing this happen across different industries.
 The transportation industry, for instance, must manage and reconcile billions of dollars worth of invoices to reduce fraud and error and ensure that every party in the supply chain is paid correctly.
 While previously done manually by large freight audit pay firms like Cass and Green Mountain, Loop and others can now productize this invoice reconciliation, claims management, and cost allocation process using AI.
-And in healthcare (one of the largest industries to leverage BPOs), companies like Juniper have applied gen AI to revenue cycle management and demonstrated clear efficiency gains; one customer even saw 80% fewer denials on first submissions and 50% time savings on claims processes and billing without an increase in cost.
+And in healthcare (one of the largest industries to leverage BPOs), companies like Camber have applied gen AI to revenue cycle management and demonstrated clear efficiency gains; one customer even saw 80% fewer denials on first submissions and 50% time savings on claims processes and billing without an increase in cost.

 Application development and generation